 Based on growing degree days alone, the first spring blooms in St. Louis should appear around March 16, only rarely appearing before March 1 or after April 4.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 4.1 months, from April 26 to August 30, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is July 2, with an average of 6.8 kWh.
+The brighter period of the year lasts for 4.1 months, from April 26 to August 29, with an average daily incident shortwave energy per square meter above 5.9 kWh.
+The brightest month of the year in St. Louis is July, with an average of 6.8 kWh.

 The topography within 2 miles of St. Louis contains only modest variations in elevation, with a maximum elevation change of 161 feet and an average elevation above sea level of 456 feet.
 Within 10 miles also contains only modest variations in elevation (308 feet).
 Within 50 miles contains only modest variations in elevation (892 feet).